open-energy-transition/redispatch-model/doc/gb-model/methodology.rst

 If the 50% threshold is not reached, the 5% threshold is checked and reinforcement options are iterated upon until it is reached.
 It is possible to still be compliant whilst not reaching either threshold (there are other ways to achieve compliance).

-See section 2.117 of the NOA 2021-22 methodology for more detail.
+See paragraph 2.117 of the NOA 2021-22 methodology for more detail.

 ================
 Decision process
 ================

-The method employed for assessing reinforcement options is the Single Year Regret Decision Making process.
-It is applied for each year from the year after the report date (here, 2022 onwards) for 40 years (assumed lifetime of reinforcements).
+A reinforcement option is deemed necessary if it generates a positive Net Present Value (NPV) over its lifetime when introduced into the model.

-This section is a summary combining the 2017 `*Long Term Market and Network Constraint Modelling* report <https://www.nationalgrid.com/sites/default/files/documents/Long-term%20Market%20and%20Network%20Constraint%20Modelling.pdf>`_, the `NOA 2021-22 Methodology <https://www.neso.energy/document/204196/download>`_ and the more recent `tCSNP Refresh Methodology <https://www.neso.energy/document/357916/download>`_ (the successor to the NOA).
+This section is a summary combining the 2017 `Long Term Market and Network Constraint Modelling report <https://www.nationalgrid.com/sites/default/files/documents/Long-term%20Market%20and%20Network%20Constraint%20Modelling.pdf>`_, the `NOA 2021-22 Methodology <https://www.neso.energy/document/204196/download>`_ and the more recent `tCSNP Refresh Methodology <https://www.neso.energy/document/357916/download>`_ (the successor to the NOA).

 Reinforcement option costs
 ==========================

-Net-Present Value (NPV) of reinforcement options are calculated for each re-dispatch run by combining constraint costs, investment costs, and societal cost of carbon.
+Net Present Value (NPV) of reinforcement options are calculated for each re-dispatch run by combining constraint costs, investment costs, and societal cost of carbon.

 Constraint costs
 ----------------

 The "constraint cost" is calculated as the sum of bids/offers following re-dispatch.
+This is calculated for 20 years of re-dispatch modelling (2023 - 2043) plus the final year of modelling repeated 20 times, to account for a 40-year project lifetime.
 It is then distributed to individual boundaries in the network by:

 1. calculating a "congestion charge" using the shadow price associated with each boundary constraint, i.e. the marginal cost change associated with increasing that boundary's capacity.